 Zotu is a nineteen year old firebender that was exiled from his homeland by his father, the FireLord, who Zotu convinced to allow for an opportunity at regaining his position as the heir to the throne by proving that the previous Lords' declaration, that the Avatar cycle had been broken, was a lie.
 While aiding the raiding parties in invading the remaining water tribe islands in the south, Zotu received word that the Avatar Host may have awoken on a nearby island.
 Desperate to pursue even the most flimsy of leads, Zotu struck gold; upon his arrival on the Southern Peak island, Ain surrendered to ensure that the tribals and Zotu's soldiers did not come to blows.
 However, while Ain was imprisoned on his warship, Zotu reflected upon the circumstances of his exile, at the behest of the monk.
 Troubled at how his journey seemed to ultimately be serving his father's interests more than his own, Zotu abandoned his mission.
 Furthermore, he was able to discover a new purpose during his reflections: he was able to realize that many of his childhood memories, particularly of his mother, were not merely faint in his mind, but completely absent.
 Zotu became determined to investigate into exactly how one's very memory could be tampered with, and who was responsible.

 Note: The author is in the process of revising multiple chapters, so that they adhere more to the creative vision that he has developed.

 Provides Examples Of:

-- Actual Pacifist: Ain
+- Actual Pacifist: Ain, just like his counterpart.

 - Anti-Hero: Kyasin is either a Type III, Type IV, or a Type V, depending on whom is asked; Sai, Sakodi and Zotu are Type III; Ain is a Type I.